spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-analysis/normalizing-morphometrics-compressions/generating-necessary-inputs.rst

    fsleyes t2_compressed.nii.gz &

 2. If clinical data with information about compression level(s) is available, look at it to determine how many compressions a subject has and at which levels the compressions are located.
 3. Locate the first compression site in the sagittal view.
 (The location does not need to be precise, as we will fine-tune the selection in the next step.)
+All 4 compression sites are indicated here.

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/sb/4158-add-tutorial-sct-compute-compression/spinalcord-compresssion-norm/localizing_compression_sag.png
    :align: center